zaidf/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 In order to handle the form submission, you will need to create and deploy a Workers serverless function that parses the incoming form data and then prepares it for submission to Airtable.

-To begin, use `wrangler` to generate a new function, called `airtable-form-handler`, and navigate to it in our terminal:
+To begin, use `wrangler` to generate a new function, called `airtable-form-handler`, and navigate to it in your terminal:

 ```sh
 ---